The Article Series

-How many times should I run my television ad per day?
+How long should my television ad be?

 While we have tried to look for relevant information around it, there’s not much information about it especially for Television Advertising in India.
 Hence, we decided to come up with this article series.
 If you are a first time television advertiser, we would advise you to read our previous articles that would be helpful in understanding how data-driven television advertising campaign takes place.
 You would get detailed insights into how to make the best use of television advertising with the help of historic TV advertising reports published by BARC.

 Coming back to the question, in this article, we have tried to find out the answers by analyzing television advertising data for 8 weeks starting from 1st August 2020.
 Additionally, we have also tried to segregate the findings based on sector, languages and channel genres.
 Against each sector, language and genre, we collected advertising data for all the brands and noted down the following numbers: